LucasJavaudin/individualized-incentives-algorithm/README.md

 - _stop_: end value of the interval
 - _step_: spacing between values in the interval

-The other parameters used in the simulations are set to their default value (the same value than with _full_simulation()_).
+The other parameters used in the simulations are set to their default value (the same value than with _run_simulation()_).
 You can change the value of these parameters using the same syntax (see example below).

 Additionally, you can change the budget used to run the algorithm with the parameter _budget_.